ihh/bracery/README.md

 The above example uses some [syntactic sugar](https://en.wikipedia.org/wiki/Syntactic_sugar) in the way variables are assigned and expanded.
-If you're a programmer, you might find it easier to see what's going on without the sugar:
+If you're a programmer, you might find it easier to see what's going on without the sugar (namely, [dynamic evaluation](https://en.wikipedia.org/wiki/Eval)):

 ~~~~
 $greetings=&quote{[hello|well met|how goes it|greetings]}